-We believe that digital technologies, such as robotics, automation, artificial intelligence (AI) and cloud computing, are critical to operationalize our strategy, accelerate our pace of learning and execute at scale.
-We aspire to digitize our operations wherever possible, with the goal of using the power of digital technology to maximize our impact on patients.
-Since our inception, we have invested heavily in our digital technologies, robotics/automation, analytics, data science and AI.
+We believe that digital technologies, such as robotics, automation, artificial intelligence (AI) and cloud computing, are critical to operationalize our strategy, accelerate our pace of learning and execute at scale, and we have invested heavily in these technologies.
+We aspire to digitize our operations wherever possible, with the goal of using the power of digital technology to maximize our impact on human health.
 To facilitate our growth, we will continue to invest in our digital infrastructure.
-Construction has begun on our new Moderna Science Center in Cambridge, which is designed to integrate digital-first scientific research and development labs.
-Our approach to bring these digital technologies into our workflows and processes has involved the following:
+For example, our new Moderna Science Center in Cambridge is being designed to integrate digital-first scientific research and development labs.
+Our approach to bring these digital technologies into our workflows and processes has involved: